Safeguarding Improvement Board

 Membership of the Board will be drawn from a professional community of interest including:

-The Cathedral's Interim Dean and Senior Non Executive Member of Chapter, The Church of England National Safeguarding Team, Diocesan Board of Finance, Bishop's Office, statutory bodies, local authorities, the charity sector, members of Chapter and representatives of the congregation.
+The Cathedral's Interim Dean and Senior Non Executive Member of Chapter, The Church of England National Safeguarding Team, Diocesan Board of Finance, Bishop's Office, statutory bodies, local authorities and the charity sector.

 The Board's composition may alter as required and agreed by the Chair.
 The Board will be supported by the Cathedral COO.